edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

 <edgejs>
 **Key information:**

--   Specify height, in pixels, as a string value.
+-   Specify height, in pixels, as an integer.
 -   You may not specify a decimal value.
 -   **Supported operators:** `=== | !== | < | <= | >= | >`